 For a circular model to work as part of the economy, EPR needs to be seen as a responsibility, not merely as a tax.
 That means producers need to be empowered to fulfil their obligations operationally, not only to contribute financially.
 At The

 And we need to make the economics work, for example by ensuring that the costs of collection and sorting, and the benefits of selling collected material, end up on the same balance sheet.
 That means: whoever pays for the collection of material also needs to own the material value.

 And – very importantly – we need to keep the internal market functioning properly.
-The Commission’s proposal has made that very clear: The Circular Economy cannot be a shoe-in for protectionism and barriers to trade.
+The Commission’s proposal has made that very clear: The Circular Economy cannot be a shoo-in for protectionism and barriers to trade.